 What you need:

 - Gift wrapping paper in whatever material you have.
-We have used paper as well as cellophane type.

 - White Glue or Elmer’s glue (This disappearing purple one is good)